Barcelona Marathon

 Tesfaye Deriba Ketema has broken the Barcelona Marathon record.

-3 min
+4 min

-Kenyan Sharon Chelimo has set a new women's record
+Kenyan Sharon Chelimo has set a new women's record.

-The men's podium of the Marathon
+The men's podium of the Marathon.

 Chelimo surprises with a new record

-In the women's category, a record was also broken.
-The winner was 31-year-old Kenyan Sharon Chelimo, who set a faster pace with the help of her pacemaker from kilometer 35, managing to enter with a time of 2:19:33, ten seconds less than the 2023 record set by Zeineba Yimer (Ethiopia 4: 1:4:2).
-For much of the race, the group of favorites were close enough, but Chelimo, who was holding back, staged a key final attack.
-In fact, she managed to beat her personal best by three minutes, as her previous best time was 2:22:07, set in Frankfurt in 2023.
-"I wanted to beat the personal best, but I didn't expect to be able to beat the race record.
-I'm very happy," explained Chelimo, who until now had only beaten one marai, one maradia, and one maradia.
+A record was also broken in the women's category.
+The winner was 31-year-old Kenyan Sharon Chelimo, who set a faster pace with the help of her pacemaker from kilometer 35 onwards and managed to finish with a time of 2:19:33, ten seconds less than the 2023 record set by Zeineba Yimer (Ethiopia).
+For much of the race the group of favorites were close enough together, but Chelimo, who was holding back, staged a key final attack and even managed to beat her personal best by three minutes, which until now was 2:22:07, achieved in Frankfurt in 2023.
+"I wanted to beat mine," said Chelimo, who until now had only won one competitive marathon, that of Buriram, in Thailand.

 stats